 Discover the stories of Combe Down Stone, the material from which the Georgian City of Bath was built and Ralph Allen, the man behind the enterprise.
 Both are brought to life in the Museum of Bath Stone, a dedicated museum and vibrant community hub on the site where it all began.

-The Museum of Bath Stone was set up to complete the legacy of the Combe Down Stone Mines Stabilisation Project and ensure that the history of Combe Down stone and it’s role in the building of the World Heritage City of Bath with its magnificent Georgian architecture is fully presented.
+The Museum of Bath Stone was set up to complete the legacy of the Combe Down Stone Mines Stabilisation Project and ensure that the history of Combe Down stone and its role in the building of the World Heritage City of Bath with its magnificent Georgian architecture is fully presented.

-Our main missions fall into three sections:
+Our mission comprises three sections: